 Try this intention-setting process to unlock your next level self.

-And yet… how many times have you set New Year’s resolutions, only to give up on them before the end of January?
+And yet… how many times have we set New Year’s resolutions, only to give up on them before the end of January?

-Most people put this down to a lack of willpower, but personally I think the goal-setting system itself is fundamentally flawed.
+Most people put this down to a lack of willpower, but perhaps the goal-setting system itself is fundamentally flawed.

 Why New Year’s Resolutions aren’t the answer